A.S. Degree in Engineering Science

 THE PROGRAM IS AFFORDABLE.

-It is in the context of these numbers that the current SUNY Orange tuition of $2,243 per year has to be considered financial affordable, especially that a 4-year school recognizes the work you do here.
+It is in the context of these numbers that the current SUNY Orange tuition of $2,318.00 per year for NY State residents has to be considered financial affordable, especially that a 4-year school recognizes the work you do here.
 In planning your long-range future, it makes good common sense to give the SUNY Orange Option serious consideration.

 THE PROGRAM WORKS!